jyao9/Ripple/README.md

 **objective:** Make the site feel more cohesive and awesome.

-- [ ] Get feedback on my UI from others
+- [ X Get feedback on my UI from others
 - [ ] Refactor HTML classes & CSS rules
-- [ ] Add modals, transitions, and other styling flourishes.
+- [X] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
 - [ ] Users can comment on projects they have funded